umarhashmi9/bolt-source/README.md

 ```

 #### Running the Application
-**Note:** API keys are required for some providers (free and paid options are available).
+**Note:** API keys are required for providers (free and paid options are available).
 Experimental local providers are also supported.

 ##### Option 1: Run Without Docker
 1. Install `pnpm`: